Simple Salmon Recipe That will Make You an Excellent Cook

-Recipes for preparing salmon abound.
-But this recipe leaves you with plenty of room space to exercise your creativity.
+Recipes for preparing salmon are everywhere.
+However, this recipe leaves you with plenty of room space to exercise your creativity.
 For instance, to make the salmons even sweeter, try seasoning them with balsamic vinegar, some lemon juice or brown sugar.
-There’s also a whole list of Spanish appetizers that you can scheme through and see what works for you.
+There’s also a whole list of Spanish appetizers that you can skim through and see what works for you.

 Jennifer is a certified cook enthusiast and a legit photographer from Ohio, USA.
 She is a food lover and thus makes blogs about it at Imaddictedtocooking, which include her own photos for the demonstration of how the recipes are made.
 Contact her at @jenniferimaddi1